wp-sms/wp-sms/readme.txt

 1. Upload `wp-sms` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. To display the SMS newsletter form, go to Themes > Widgets, and add a Subscribe form.
-4. If you're using the wp-sms-pro as well, don't forgot to enter your license code on Pro Pack > General
+4. If you're using the wp-sms-pro as well, don't forget to enter your license code on Pro Pack > General

 == Frequently Asked Questions ==
 = What gateways are supported in the plugin? =